santhoshraj2960/amazon_jabong_scrapper/README.md

 # scrapy_python

-Python scrapper scripts written using Scrapy framework to scrape data from Amazon and Jabong rearding fashion and clothing.
+amazon_jabong_scrapper is a Python scrapper script written using Scrapy framework to scrape data from Amazon and Jabong websites.
+The primary purpose is to RETRIEVE AND COMPARE FASHION AND CLOTHING DATA from these two online SHOPPING WEBSITES and perform analytics on the same.
 This is a very old script written in 2016.
 Pretty sure the website structure should have been changed.

 Since I had this repo committed inside my other github account(https://github.com/santhosh2960) for which I lost access, I wanted to commit it from my new account.